 The entry charges are as follows (Please visit the official website to confirm the same)

-2. Elephant Safari.
 Now, what can be more bone-chilling than riding an elephant?
-This mixed surge of emotions like fear, anxiety and excitement somehow makes you feel more alive while you ride these beasts of nature.
-The best part is that by opting for elephant safari, you are able to explore the nooks and corners of the jungle where a jeep cannot take you.
-The timings for an elephant safari at Manas National Park is between 6:00 AM and 7:00 AM and the tourists will need to pay (approx) INR 500 - INR 1,500.
+This mixed surge of emotions like fear, anxiety, and excitement somehow makes you feel more alive while you ride these beasts of nature.
+The best part is that by opting for an elephant safari, you are able to explore the nooks and corners of the jungle where a jeep cannot take you.
+The timings for an elephant safari at Manas National Park are between 6:00 AM and 7:00 AM and the tourists will need to pay (approx) INR 500 - INR 1,500.

-3. River Rafting.
-Tantalize the adventurer in you by going for river rafting here.
+Tantalize the adventurer in you by going river rafting here.
 You will find the whole experience to be quite exhilarating and filled with an adrenaline rush.
 It is basically a 35 km ride that takes you through the wild deciduous forests.
 This is something you mustn’t miss out on.

-To reach Manas National Park, Assam you will need to cover a total distance of about 1,811, 2,647, 918, 2,893 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
+To reach Manas National Park in Assam.
+You will need to cover a total distance of about 1,811, 2,647, 918, 2,893 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach Manas National Park by the following means of local transportation.

-By Road.
 Depending upon your location, you can reach here via roadways.
 However, first, you will need to reach Guwahati by interstate/private buses or by self-driving.
-From Guwahati, it is an about 5-hour off-road journey to the park.
+From Guwahati, it is about a 5-hour off-road journey to the park.
 To navigate better you can consider taking the help of the park’s map.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here